 - Always lock your bike, especially at home. - Lock your bike to a fixed, immovable object, such as a bike rack. - Be careful not to lock to items that can be easily cut, broken, or removed.
-Be careful that your bike cannot be lifted over the top of the object to which it is locked to. - Lock in a visible and well-lit area. - Lock in a location where there are other bikes.
-The chances are better that there will be a bike with a less secure lock than yours. - Thieves will usually go for the easiest lock. - When using a U-lock, position your bike frame and wheels so that you fill or take up as much of the open space within the U-portion of the lock as possible.
+Be careful that your bike cannot be lifted over the top of the object to which it is locked to. - Lock in a visible and well-lit area. - Lock in a location where there are other bikes. - Thieves will usually go for the easiest lock.

+- When using a U-lock, position your bike frame and wheels so that you fill or take up as much of the open space within the U-portion of the lock as possible.
 The tighter the lock up, the harder it is for a thief to use tools to attack your locks. - Always position a U-lock so that the keyway is facing down towards the ground. - Always secure your components and accessories, especially quick-release components, with a secondary cable lock. - Don't lock your bike to itself (the front wheel locked to the frame).
 It can be easily lifted and carried away. - Don't lock in the same location all the time.
 A thief may notice the pattern and target your bike. - Don't lock to anything posted illegal.
 Check with area law enforcement agencies for local bike parking regulations. - Always check your lock before leaving your bike to be sure you have secured it properly. - For the greatest theft deterrence, use two locks such as a U-lock and a locking cable.
 The longer it takes a thief to get through your bike security, the less likely your bike will be stolen.